CBSE Class 12 History Syllabus 2023 PDF Download, Topics, Maps, Project Work

 • After they have clicked on the syllabus link, they will be redirected to another page.

-The CBSE class 12 history syllabus 2023 is divided into three parts.
+The CBSE class 12 history syllabus 2025 is divided into three parts.
 The syllabus consists of three themes in Indian history.
-Given below are a few essential details regarding the CBSE 12th history syllabus 2023.
+The first three parts are subparts of Indian history.

 Theme 2 Kings, Farmers and Towns15